-In planning and performing our audit of the financial statements of the governmental activities and the major fund information of Interlochen Public Library as of and for the year ended December 31, 2020, in accordance with auditing standards generally accepted in the United States of America, we considered Interlochen Public Library's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Interlochen Public Library's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Interlochen Public Library's internal control.
+In planning and performing our audit of the financial statements, we considered the Interlochen Public Library, Interlochen, Michigan's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Interlochen Public Library, Interlochen, Michigan's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Interlochen Public Library, Interlochen, Michigan's internal control.